-- 1. Save the configuration by clicking the Save button at the bottom of the Qstart main screen. - 2.
-Clicking on the Set as Default button will update the default new location parameters to match how the ECHO was just configured.
-This will allow the user to create a configuration template for all subsequent ECHO monitor locations, and clicking New will then populate the configuration with the template parameters.
+- 1. Save the configuration by clicking the Save button at the bottom of the QstartXML main screen. - Clicking on the Set as Default button will update the default new location parameters to match how the ECHO was just configured.
+This will allow the user to create a configuration template for all subsequent ECHO monitor location.
+Clicking New will then populate the configuration with the template parameters.